yourvows/components/guides/directives/lazyLoad.md

 ```

 ## Usage
-It is recommended that you use this [component](https://gitlab.uicgroup.tech/imkon/commeta-frontend/docs/-/blob/master/src/components/LazyImage/LazyImage.vue) to use this directive.

 This Vue component provides a directive for lazy loading images using the Composition API.
 It consists of the following parts: